 Emergency Preparedness

-Is the violation associated with a failure to implement a regulatory requirement during an actual emergency?
+Is the violation associated with a failure to implement a regulatory requirement during an actual emergency or a failure to implement a regulatory requirement affecting the public during a graded exercise?

 Is the violation associated with the failure to comply with a regulatory requirement and does it at a minimum degrade (i.e., not fully effective or inappropriately delayed) the ability of the licensee to respond to an emergency as described in the licensee’s Emergency Plan?